Budgeting at University 2026/27

 - Standard

-Overdraft limits are subject to status and assessment — the maximum figures above are not guaranteed for every applicant.
-Check current terms directly with each bank, as offers change.
-Always confirm that your overdraft is 0% interest and what the charges are for going over the agreed limit.
+Overdraft limits are subject to status and assessment.
+Check current terms directly with each bank as offers change.
+Always confirm your overdraft is 0% interest and what the charges are for exceeding the agreed limit.

 The two-account strategy

-The most financially effective setup for most students: open a traditional student account (Santander, HSBC, or Nationwide) for the 0% overdraft, then open a Monzo or Starling account as your day-to-day spending account.
+The most financially effective setup: open a traditional student account (Santander, HSBC or Nationwide) for the 0% overdraft, then open a Monzo or Starling account as your day-to-day spending account.
 Have your maintenance loan and any wages paid into the traditional account.
 Transfer a weekly budget to Monzo at the start of each week.
 Use Monzo's spending pots and notifications to manage day-to-day.
 This keeps your overdraft buffer untouched unless genuinely needed while using the best budgeting tools available.

 Side hustles that actually work for students

-A side hustle is distinct from a part-time job — it's typically more flexible, often self-directed, and usually built around a skill or asset you already have.
-The best ones for students require no upfront cost, fit around a variable academic schedule, and generate £100–£400/month without demanding 20 hours a week.
+The best side hustles for students require no upfront cost, fit around a variable academic schedule, and generate £100 to £400 per month without demanding 20 hours a week.

 The highest-return side hustle available to most students.
-If you have strong A-levels or first-year results, you can tutor GCSE or A-level students in your subject via Tutorful, MyTutor, or direct referrals.
+If you have strong A-levels or first-year results, you can tutor GCSE or A-level students via Tutorful, MyTutor or direct referrals.
 Rates are significantly higher than minimum wage and sessions are usually 1 hour, fully remote, and bookable around your own schedule.

-Blog posts, product descriptions, social captions, website copy — many small businesses outsource this.
-If you write well (and especially if your subject is relevant), platforms like Fiverr, Upwork, and LinkedIn are good starting points.
+Blog posts, product descriptions, social captions, website copy: many small businesses outsource this.
+If you write well, platforms like Fiverr, Upwork and LinkedIn are good starting points.
 Build two or three sample pieces to show prospective clients.

-Vinted, eBay, Depop, and Facebook Marketplace are genuinely effective for turning unused items into cash.
-Clothes, electronics, books, sports equipment, and collectibles all sell well.
-Many students make £200–£500 per term just from clearing out things they no longer use.
-Zero skills required; just decent photos and honest descriptions.
+Vinted, eBay, Depop and Facebook Marketplace are genuinely effective for turning unused items into cash.
+Clothes, electronics, books and sports equipment all sell well.
+Many students make £200 to £500 per term just from clearing out things they no longer use.
+Zero skills required.

-Student events, society balls, sports day coverage, and headshots for university staff or local professionals are all legitimate markets.
-You need a decent camera (a secondhand entry DSLR is fine) and a small portfolio.
-University societies often pay £80–£150 for event coverage — rates grow with experience and reputation.
+Student events, society balls, sports day coverage and headshots for university staff or local professionals are all legitimate markets.
+You need a decent camera and a small portfolio.
+University societies often pay £80 to £150 for event coverage: rates grow with experience and reputation.

-TaskRabbit and Bark.com connect you with local people needing odd jobs — furniture assembly, moving help, garden tidying, cleaning.
+TaskRabbit and Bark.com connect you with local people needing odd jobs: furniture assembly, moving help, garden tidying, cleaning.
 No specialist skills required for most tasks.
 Physical and practical, but flexible and paid in cash or same-day transfer.
-Popular in university cities with large concentrations of renters.

 Rover and Tailster are the main platforms.
-Dog walking is genuinely flexible — walks typically happen in the morning or early afternoon, which can fit around lectures.
-Pet sitting over university holidays (when you may still be in the city) is especially lucrative, with some sitters earning £30–£50 per night.
+Dog walking typically happens in the morning or early afternoon, which can fit around lectures.
+Pet sitting over university holidays is especially lucrative, with some sitters earning £30 to £50 per night.

-Universities constantly run paid research studies — psychology experiments, focus groups, product testing, medical studies.
-Check your university's psychology department noticeboard, Prolific Academic, and User Interviews.
-Sessions are usually 30–90 minutes.
-This is particularly accessible because the researchers are on campus and actively recruit students.
+Universities constantly run paid research studies: psychology experiments, focus groups, product testing.
+Check your university's psychology department noticeboard, Prolific Academic and User Interviews.
+Sessions are usually 30 to 90 minutes.
+Particularly accessible because researchers are on campus and actively recruit students.

 Tax and self-employment